ssougnez/uTinyMceIcons/README.md

 ## It does not work correctly

 uTinyMceIcons depends on the "noneditable" plugin to work as expected.
-If you didn't configure this plugin, it should be configured automatically during the installation, however, if you already configured it, you might need to perform a manual action to make uTinyMceIcons behave as expect.
+If you didn't configure this plugin, it should be configured automatically during the installation, however, if you already configured it, you might need to perform a manual action to ensure uTinyMceIcons behave as expect.

 * Open the file config/tinyMceConfig.config
 * Locate a custom config called "noneditable_noneditable_class"
-* This config contains a space separated list of class names made non editable by the plugin.
-Ensure that the class "fa" is included.
+  * If this element is not in the file, then it's OK.
+  * If this element is in the file, ensure that it only contains a single class name.

 The whole configuration added in this file is the following: